 This vegan place is fancy – perfect for a date.
 Open since 2018, the Green Affair serves Portuguese and international dishes.
 We recommend the boneless “lagareiro”, their plant-based take on the traditional octopus dish.
 The restaurant offers lunch menus for less than €11 including a starter, main, and drink.
 For dinner, you’ll pay around €30 for two people.

-Luxury dining: what are the best Michelin star restaurants in Lisbon?
+Luxury Dining in Lisbon: What are the best Michelin star restaurants in Lisbon, Portugal?

 People usually associate fine dining with Paris and London, but Lisbon has a thriving food scene with incredible chefs.
-If you are looking to have a once in a lifetime experience, Lisbon has nine Michelin star restaurants.
-We have chosen our two favorite Michelin star restaurants if you are willing to splurge.
+If you are looking to have a once in a lifetime experience, Lisbon has nine Michelin-star restaurants.
+We have chosen our two favorite Michelin star restaurants if you are willing to splurge and easily spend a few hundred euros.

 José Avillez´s restaurant, Belcanto, is known worldwide for its outstanding dishes.
 The restaurant has two Michelin stars and is considered the best restaurant in Lisbon, as well as number 42 on the list of the world’s 50 best restaurants.
 You can select one of the tasting menus or choose your favorites off the menu.
 For the full experience the “menu evolução” offers you innovative dishes that explore different tastes, textures, and sensations for €195 per person.